Componolit/ada-runtime/doc/Platform-interface.md

 Called if an exception has been raised and no exception handler is able to catch it.
 Should terminate the program.

+## `__gnat_personality_v0`

+### Signature

+ - C: `int __gnat_personality_v0(int, void *, unsigned, void *, void *)`

+### Semantics

+Called if an exception is thrown, used to unwind the stack frame.
+Since exceptions are not supported in this runtime other than raising this function should either pass the exception to the platform or exit the program.
+The return value depicts the exception unwind reason.
+For a simple implementation a foreign exception is assumed that is handled by the platform which can be indicated by returning `1`.

 ## `allocate_secondary_stack`

 ### Signature

- - C: `void *allocate_secondary_stack(void *, size_t)`
+ - C: `void allocate_secondary_stack(size_t, void **)`
- - Ada: `function Allocate_Secondary_Stack(Thread : System.Address; Size : Natural) return System.Address`
+ - Ada: `procedure Allocate_Secondary_Stack(Size : Natural; Address : out System.Address)`

- * Thread: thread ID of the current thread
  * Size: size of the stack frame to be allocated
+ * Address: base address of the stack

 ### Semantics

-Allocates a secondary stack frame in this thread.
-As the thread grows downwards the returned address must be the upper address of the stack frame.
-While the thread ID is a pointer type it can be of any value and must not be a valid address (at least not inside the runtime).
-The only condition is that it is not `0` as this is the reserved invalid thread ID.
+Allocates a secondary stack frame.
+As the stack grows downwards the address must be the upper address of the stack frame.
+In C the function gets a pointer to an uninitialized void pointer that needs to be initialized with the stack base pointer.

-## `get_thread`

-### Signature

- - C: `void *get_thread()`
- - Ada `function Get_Thread return System.Address`

-### Semantics

-Returns the ID of the current thread.
-This ID is used in `allocate_secondary_stack` and can be anything except `0` which is the reserved invalid thread ID.

 ## `raise_ada_exception`